mathertel/gfxDraw/README.md

 and arc arithmetics.
 This makes this library usable in microprocessor programming like ESP32 based boards with graphic displays.

-The library supports up to 16 bit display resolutions and 32-bit (or less) colors.
+The library supports up to 16 bit display resolutions.

 The library offers some entry points for: